parasail-ai/ocr_pipeline/README.md

 - Upload contracts via Material 3-inspired interface with real-time status updates.
 - Persist file metadata and processing status in PostgreSQL (Azure Database for PostgreSQL).
 - Store raw documents in Azure Blob Storage with background Docling extraction scaffolding.
-- Placeholder Parasail OCR client wired for OpenAI-compatible API key usage.
+- Parasail OCR integration wired for OpenAI-compatible API key usage with selectable models.
+- Persist OCR text fragments and classification suggestions for each document.
-- Schema builder API and UI for defining reusable key-value mappings.
+- Schema builder API and UI for defining reusable key-value mappings and reapplying them to documents.
+- Automatic document-type heuristics suggest schemas and fields when none is selected.
 - Swagger/OpenAPI documentation automatically exposed at `/docs` and compatible with Scalar.
 - GitHub Actions workflow for CI/CD into Azure App Service.